gilbert/zaml/README.md

 ### key|multi

-Appending `|multi` to a key allows your users to specify it more than once.
-It will also make your key always present, even if the user did not specify it.
+Appending the `|multi` attribute to a key allows your users to specify it more than once.

 ```
 # schema = project|multi{title,type}